-(2) Approval date and procedures of the financial statements:
+(2) Approval date and procedures of the consolidated financial statements:

-These financial statements were authorized for issuance by the Board of Directors on March 8, 2024.
+These consolidated financial statements were authorized for issue by the Board of Directors on March 8, 2024.

 (3) New standards, amendments and interpretations adopted:

 (a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. which have already been adopted.